ASTUTE 2020: Using Your Personal Information

 Information is made available to personnel requiring access in limited circumstances for the reasons outlined above.
 These include:

-- External advisors and consultants directly engaged with the operation;
+- External advisors and consultants directly engaged with the partnership;

-- The Welsh European Funding Office and the European Commission.
+- The Welsh European Funding Office and the European Commission including their independent auditors and commissioned research organisations.

 How your personal information is stored?